-2.3 New or amended accounting standards and interpretations not yet adopted subject to change until the company presents its first financial statements for the date of initial application.
+2.3 New or amended accounting standards and interpretations not yet adopted

-A number of new standards, amendments to standards and interpretations are not yet effective for the year ended 31 March 2019, and accordingly have not been applied in preparing these financial statements, including IFRS 16 Leases.
+The new standards, amendments to standards and interpretations that are issued, but not yet effective for the year ended 31 March 2020, and accordingly have not been applied in preparing these financial statements are detailed below.
 The company has not sought early adoption of any standards or amendments.